• Skip to primary navigation

 Golden onions on a white platter.

 Crispy fried onions are so easy to make and great to have on hand to add to your favorite side dishes, especially during the Holidays.
 My family is always thrilled when they hear I’m making a batch.
 They can’t resist the golden crispy texture.
-While I love them by themselves, they’ll add that little bit of extra to a dish.
+While I love them by themselves, they’ll add that little bit of extra to any dish.

 A serving spoon in a green bean casserole made from scratch,